-WHAT IS THE ADVANCING NET ZERO COMMITMENT?
+WHAT IS THE NET ZERO CARBON BUILDINGS COMMITMENT?

 The Commitment is more than words.
 It has been designed to facilitate genuine action towards decarbonisation of the built environment.
 To achieve this goal, the Commitment uses a framework made up of five requirements: Commit, Disclose, Act, Verify and Advocate.

 Net zero is when the amount of carbon emissions associated with the building’s operational energy on an annual basis is zero or negative (2).

 A net zero carbon building is ‘a building that is highly energy efficient and fully powered from on-site and/or off-site renewable energy sources, with any remaining carbon balance offset’.

 The commitment values energy efficiency as a fundamental requirement of reaching net zero for buildings and a necessary first step towards decarbonisation.
 Reductions in energy demand should hence be prioritised over all other measures.
 The resultant energy needs of the building should be met by renewable energy, preferably on-site, otherwise off-site.
 Finally, any remaining carbon emitted from energy use should be offset (3) on an annual basis to achieve net zero.

 WHY SHOULD YOUR ORGANISATION SIGN UP TO THE NET ZERO CARBON BUILDINGS COMMITMENT?